Tissø: Plants

 On the southeastern shores near the village of Sæby is a protected strip of land consisting of dry commons on steep slopes, where human traffic is prohibited from 1 April to 15 July.
-The protection safeguards a special plant life here, breeding birds and the general view of the lake.
+The protection safeguards a special plant life here, breeding birds, and the general view of the lake.
 North of this strip is a small deciduous forest known as Klinteskoven, with public access to the lake shores.

-The steep slopes at Tissø's northern end is also to be protected.
-Here sunloving plants like small pasque flower, sunrose and dwarf everlast are found, with the rare and threatened fragrant scabious in between.
-The meadows below the cliffs are also of botanical interest, supporting plants like marsh lousewort, bog-star and various true sedges like blue sedge along with orchids like early marsh orchid, western marsh orchid and marsh helleborine, in a biotope of calcium-rich springs.
+The steep slopes at Tissø's northern end are also to be protected.
+Here sun-loving plants like small pasque flower, sunrose, and dwarf everlast are found, with the rare and threatened fragrant scabious in between.
+The meadows below the cliffs are also of botanical interest, being a biotope of calcium-rich springs that supports plants like marsh lousewort, bog-star, and various true sedges like blue sedge, along with orchids like early marsh orchid, western marsh orchid, and marsh helleborine.

 The nature park

-The lake of Tissø is part of Naturpark Åmosen; a c.
-8,000 ha nature park consisting primarily of Natura 2000 designations.
+The lake of Tissø is part of Naturpark Åmosen; an approximately 8,000 ha nature park consisting primarily of Natura 2000 designations.
 Tissø itself belongs to Natura 2000 area 157 specifically.